-Because it’s a fitting description about A/P Processing…no matter how little the invoice, making sure it’s paid means a lot to your business’s credibility.
-And, processing every invoice, no matter how large or how small it is, just costs money in back-office fees, in addition to the deduction from your checking account for the payment.
+Needless to say, matching up all of the paperwork and making sure the invoice is accurate before it's paid is a time-consuming process.
+When it comes to A/P Processing, no matter how little the invoice, making sure it’s paid means a lot to your business’s credibility.
+And, processing every invoice, no matter how large or how small it is, costs money in back-office fees, in addition to the deduction from your checking account for the payment.

 For companies who want to cut costs, one of the first places to look is the highly manual, paper-driven AP department, where lengthy invoice and payment processing times are costly challenges.